mlhartme/stool/DOCUMENTATION.md

 Next, a predicate *FIELD*`=`*STR* matches stages who's status field has the specified string.
 *VALUE*`=`*STR* is similar, it matches stage values.

-#### Failure mode

-Since stage commands operate on an arbitrary number of stages, you might want to specify what to do if the command fails for some of them.
-That's what `-fail` *mode* is for.

-Mode `normal` reports problems immediately and aborts execution, Stool does not try to run the command on remaining matching stages.
-This is the default.

-`after` reports problems after the command was invoked on all matching stages.

-`never` is similar to `after`, but reports warnings instead of errors (and thus, Stool always returns with exit code 0).

 #### Examples

 `sc status foo` prints the status of stage `foo`.